notmoebius/sem5j5-fix/README.md

 # The Gossip Project in Rails

-Projet avec Rails et CRUD
+Projet avec Rails et CRUD vers Heroku

 This applicaiton is made with love by **Alexandre Labonne (@Lab's)** and **Brice Jones (@brice)** from Toulouse.